University Police Services

 Community Policing

-The OSU Police Department is a leader in community policing, of breaking down the barriers between law enforcement and the people officers serve.
+The OSU Police Department is a leader in community policing, building trust through transparency, community engagement and open discussion with the community we serve.
 We are on a path of continuous improvement and increased integration within our community.

 Core Campus Division: The Oklahoma State University Police Department’s Core Campus Division embodies the philosophy of community policing.
 Officers are assigned to the heart of campus, areas with the highest concentration of students, faculty, staff and guests.
 Stationing officers in the heart of campus — in areas not easily accessible by roads — has also reduced call response times.
 The Core Campus Division includes a substation on the second floor of the Student Union (225), where officers can fill out reports, meet with students and be a calming and welcoming presence.